Health insurance for students

 More information about health insurance

-has more information about health insurance for students and what to do if you get a letter from the Dutch government organisation Zorginstituut Nederland.
+Read more about health insurance here, but note that as an international student, you don’t need Dutch health insurance, unless you’re also working.
+Learn more about health insurance for students and what to do if you get a letter from the Dutch government organisation Zorginstituut Nederland.

 Liability insurance is generally strongly recommended if you live in the Netherlands, and at several universities, it’s actually mandatory for non-EU/EEA students who apply for a residence permit through them.
 Liability insurance covers the costs if you accidentally damage the property of others, or cause an accident.
 There are many liability insurance packages offered by all big insurance companies.

 As a newcomer to the Amsterdam Area, it can be tricky to know where to start when it comes to looking for insurance.
 Studenten Verzekeringen is an independent comparison website, helping students choose a variety of insurance types and policies.